-Funded Positions Duties Support Coordinators Facilitate and Coordinate the IRP process, MDT's, and 6 month reviews.
-Meet with youth weekly.
-Conduct intervention program focusing on youth journaling regarding insight, victim impact, and re-entry plan.
-Develop re-entry plan with youth utilizing community resources to create a non-residential community based alternative to incarceration.
-Serves as case managers to youth when discharged from the facility.
+Funded Positions Duties Project Specialist The Project Specialist will connect VOYA youth and families to educational services within the community and will provide support to assist in the transition process upon release from the YDF.
 Community Advocates/Credible Messengers Provide mentor support to youth and work with youth on developing a permanent support system within the community.
 Once youth are transitioned into the community, meet with youth and family regularly to support and advocate for the youth needs surrounding food, clothing, shelter, pro-social activities, and life skills.